 Fractional Laser Skin Resurfacing

 Fractional skin resurfacing is used to treat many skin conditions with minimal downtime.
-Dr. Azzizadeh owns the Palomar StarLux-1540, which is a non-ablative laser that improves the appearance of the skin.
-The laser delivers fractioned light in an array of high precision microbeams that penetrate the skin and go into the dermis, creating narrow but deep columns of skin coagulation.
+At the CENTER for Advanced Facial Plastic Surgery, we use laser treatments to improve the appearance of the skin.
+These types of lasers deliver fractioned light in an array of high precision microbeams that penetrate the skin and go into the dermis, creating narrow but deep columns of skin coagulation.
 Essentially, the laser treatment triggers the skin to repair itself by pushing out the old, damaged skin and replacing it with new skin that looks younger and healthier.

 Fractional laser resurfacing is a much less invasive treatment compared to other laser procedures, and therefore results in a much quicker recovery time.
 Most patients have minimal downtime, experiencing some redness or swelling in the treated area for a couple of days.
 However, since fractional skin resurfacing is a less invasive procedure, it takes several sessions to see full results; generally 3-5 sessions, every 2-6 weeks are required.
 During a consultation with Dr. Cabin or Ashley Erickson, RN, he or she will examine your skin and let you know how many sessions they recommend to get the best results possible.